W0lffe/IntrestCalculator/README.md

 ### GUI
 * [x] HTML User Inteface -- Displays data from this app and other API
-* [ ]  JavaFX
-      * JavaFX experimenting started, very primitive so far.
+* [ ]  JavaFX -- experimenting started, very primitive so far.
 Will keep working on it

 ### Other
 * [ ] Documentation / Comment source code